wilfre90dev/wc-cuba-places/readme.txt

 == Available filter hooks ==

-**WooCommerce: provincias y municipios para Cuba** has two filter hooks for handling the States and Places in all the available countries:
+**WC: provincias y municipios para Cuba** has two filter hooks for handling the States and Places in all the available countries:

 * `wc_custom_provinces_cu`: It allows you to handle the Provinces of Cuba.
 * `wc_custom_municipalities_cu`: It allows you to handle the Municipalities of Cuba.